-There is no law that requires counties to enforce immigration law.
+There is no federal statute that requires counties to enforce immigration law.
 On the contrary, counties are largely forbidden from doing so.
-Local law enforcement is authorized to enforce only state criminal law.
+Local law enforcement is authorized to enforce state criminal law.
 Immigration is federal civil law.
 Local law enforcement cannot arrest someone simply for being undocumented.
 While some states, like Florida and Texas, have passed detainer mandate laws, most states do not give local law enforcement authority to effectuate detainers.

 2. Counties do not have to become Immigration and Customs Enforcement’s (ICE) force multipliers.

-Courts have held, and ICE has admitted, that immigration detainers are not mandatory.
-Immigration detainers are merely requests from ICE, wherein ICE asks local law enforcement to hold someone for 48 hours beyond the time that local law enforcement is authorized by law to do so in order for ICE to come and pick them up.
+Courts have held, and ICE has admitted, that immigration detainers are not mandatory under federal law.
+Immigration detainers are merely requests from ICE, wherein ICE asks local law enforcement to arrest and detain someone for 48 hours beyond the time that local law enforcement is authorized by law to do so in order for ICE to come and pick them up.

-Any county that says yes to ICE’s unlawful request and holds someone pursuant to an immigration detainer request from ICE is assuming the risk of litigation and liability.
-When counties re-arrest someone for ICE they are keeping people in jail without probable cause of a crime, which is usually the bare minimum required by the Fourth Amendment to the constitution.
+Any county that effectuates an immigration detainer request from ICE is assuming the risk of litigation and liability.
+When counties re-arrest someone for ICE they are keeping people in jail without probable cause of a crime, which is usually the bare minimum required by the Fourth Amendment to the Constitution.
 Several courts have found that carrying out these detainers and holding individuals in this way is illegal and violates the Fourth Amendment.

 4. BOA counties and all counties holding people pursuant to ICE detainers are spending their constituents’ tax dollars for unlawful purposes.

-Housing and feeding the people counties are unconstitutionally incarcerating for ICE costs taxpayers a lot of money.
-In 2014, one day in jail cost taxpayers in Florida an average of $64.38, with the price in some counties being as high as $100 or more.
+Housing and feeding the people counties are unconstitutionally arresting and detaining for ICE costs taxpayers a lot of money.
+In 2014, one day in jail cost Florida taxpayers an average of $64.38, with the price in some counties being as high as $100 or more.
 This cost has likely gone up in the past four years.
 But ICE pays only $50 for up to 48 hours of jail time, approximately $25 a day.
 Every day a county holds someone for ICE is a day that county is losing money.

 5. Nationwide, many counties have been required to pay large sums of money to people they have illegally jailed on ICE detainers.